Skip to main content

 Beyond example-based testing

 Example tests verify specific inputs and outputs.
 Simulation tests verify invariants across random sequences of operations.
 This is valuable for stateful systems like caches, rate limiters, and state machines.
 Unkey uses pkg/sim for simulation testing.
+Simulation tests must document the invariant they protect.
+Random events can obscure intent, so the test docstring and validator names must state the production guarantee directly.

 The mental model